 Bow Lake is a non-motorized lake.
 There’s no boat launch, but you’re welcome to bring your own canoes, kayaks or stand-up paddleboards and launch at the beach, the canoe launch or your lakeside campsite.

 We are a Christian non-profit ministry that offers cabin and campsite rentals.
 We have a family-friendly atmosphere and a no-alcohol policy.
 Quiet hours are 10pm to 8am daily.

 - Small swimming beach (no life guard on duty)

-- Canoes for rental, includes paddles and life jackets.
-You must keep our canoes on the property—they are only for use on Bow, Quiver and Shoko Lakes.
+- Canoes, paddles and life jackets are available for your use.
+You must keep them on the property—they are only for use on Bow, Quiver and Shoko Lakes.
 They cannot be transported to other lakes (Okontoe does not carry an Outfitter/Guide permit).
 If you want to canoe on other area lakes, there are plenty of outfitters in the area that will rent canoes to you.
 We’re happy to recommend one or two to you.

 Well-behaved dogs are welcome at no extra fee.

 - Please keep them leashed at all times…